GotoRyusuke/ChineseFundReports/README.md

 - [`cal_expc_word_freq`](./Word_freq/cal_expc_word_freq.py), and
 - [`cal_word_freq`](./Word_freq/cal_word_freq.py)

 to calculate word and sent freq based on the content of the reports.
-The [`utils`](./Word_freq/utils.py) module saves some funcs that I think should be isolated from the two moduls mentioned above to make the modules tidier.
+The [`utils`](./Word_freq/utils.py) module saves some funcs that I think should be isolated from the two modules mentioned above to make the modules tidier.

-Finally, after link the results of expc to full panel, use [`fill_empty_expc`](./Word_freq/fill_empty_expc.py) to fill in the reports where the expectation part is not filed.
+Finally, after linking the results of expc to full panel, use [`fill_empty_expc`](./Word_freq/fill_empty_expc.py) to fill in the reports where the expectation part is not filed.
 The filling rules are summarised in the Chinese version logs which is not open to the public.